Gchism94/PathwiseGPT/README.md

     R/Python/etc.           # scripts to run in the following order (also see associated README.md) └── script.py       # hypothetical py script used to wrangle the raw data, produce figures, analyses, and supplementary materials

-A template `log.md` learners notebook for DSF can be found in [analysis/logs](https://github.com/ua-data7/DSF-template-compendium/tree/main/analysis).